triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 It is quite useful to work with two builds, a Release one used by default and a Debug one used for debugging.

 Note: the configuration of environment variables must be done before the `cmake` invocation.

-A possible Release configuration and build script targeting Xilinx FPGA, CUDA & OpenCL:
+A possible Release configuration and build script targeting AMD/Xilinx FPGA, CUDA & OpenCL:

 ```bash
 cd $SYCL_HOME